misodope/trello-redux-clone/README.md

 This project is a Trello clone made with React and Redux/React-Redux.

 ### Initial Setup
 Clone down the repo.

-`npm install`
+Next run `npm install`

 ### Running the Application
 `npm start`